 Equal-To.
 These plants are under “continuous” (meaning “daily”) inspection by an MDA inspector.

 Animals must be brought in live to these plants.
 The only exception is for dangerous, un-transportable animals such as some bison or beef bulls.
-In that case, an MDA inspector must conduct a pre-slaughter inspection on the farm.
+In that case, an MDA inspector may conduct a pre-slaughter inspection on the farm.
 Then the animal must be killed and bled out on the farm and then immediately transported whole to the Equal-To plant.

 Animals brought in for inspected processing are inspected both before slaughter (ante-mortem inspection) and after slaughter (post-mortem inspection).

-Animals that pass inspection can be processed for (wholesale and) sale (only) within Minnesota, and the packages will be marked with an inspection symbol indicating State of Minnesota inspection.
+Animals that pass inspection can be processed for wholesale and retail sale only within Minnesota, and the packages will be marked with an inspection symbol indicating State of Minnesota inspection.

 Many Equal-To plants also offer custom-exempt processing.
 In that case, the animal need not be inspected by the MDA inspector assigned to that plant.
 Packages of meat will be marked “Not for Sale.”